 However, the people of Israel walked on dry land in the middle of the sea.
 The waters were a wall for them on their right hand and on their left.
 So Yahweh saved Israel that day out of the hand of the Egyptians, and Israel saw dead Egyptians on the seashore.
 When Israel saw the great power that Yahweh used against the Egyptians, the people feared Yahweh, and they trusted Yahweh and his servant Moses.

-Then Moses and the people of Israel sang this song to Yahweh.
-They sang, the horse and its rider he has thrown into the sea.
+15 Then Moses and the people of Israel sang this song to Yahweh.
+They sang, "I will sing to Yahweh, for he has triumphed gloriously; the horse and its rider he has thrown into the sea.